learn-co-curriculum/python-p3-v2-final-project-template/README.md

     Coordinates to show the concerts on a map with additional data: number of attendance (by the size of a dot).
     Show the band's concerts based on current date.

-We will impliment SQL and use Python methods to insert logic to the inputs from the user.
+We will implement SQL and use Python methods to insert logic to the inputs from the user.
 There are imports from class to class to pull needed information.